chuckreynolds/WPFBOGP/readme.txt

 2. Search for `WPFBOGP`
 3. Click `Install Now` Button & Hit `OK`
 4. Click `Activate Plugin` or activate WP Facebook OGP plugin from the Plugins screen
+5. That's all that's required of you!
-5. Visit `Settings > Facebook OGP` and enter your an ID number
+6. (Optional) Visit `Settings > Facebook OGP` and enter your User ID number or App ID for Facebook Insights

 = From WordPress.org =
 1. Download WP Facebook OGP Protocol plugin
 2. Upload the `wp-facebook-ogp` folder to the `/wp-content/plugins/` directory
 3. Activate the WP Facebook OGP plugin from the `Plugins` screen
+5. That's all that's required of you!
-4. Visit `Settings > Facebook OGP` and enter your an ID number
+6. (Optional) Visit `Settings > Facebook OGP` and enter your User ID number or App ID for Facebook Insights

 == Frequently Asked Questions ==

 = Do I need to create a Facebook Application to use this plugin? = Nope.
-FB does require you to use either a personal Facebook User ID (most common) or an Application ID but you can use both if you'd like.
-Read up on [Facebook Domain and App insights here](https://developers.facebook.com/docs/platforminsights).
+Facebook no longer requires a personal User ID or Application ID.
+That said, if you'd like Domain Insights (Analytics) on your domain you need to enter one of those.
+Read up on [Facebook Domain and App Insights here](https://developers.facebook.com/docs/platforminsights/domains).

-= How do I find my personal Facebook User ID? =
-Go to: [FB Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me), click "Get Access Token" then click "Submit", then copy the `number` next to `id:`.
+= (optional) How do I find my personal Facebook User ID? = Go to: [FB Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me), click "Get Access Token" then click "Submit", then copy the `number` next to `id:`.

+= (optional) How do I find my App ID? =
+If you even have an app, go to your Apps page here: [Facebook Apps](https://developers.facebook.com/apps/).
+The App ID is listed right there.

 = Why doesn't this plugin have a Like/Send button? = Honestly it's not hard to add one once you have the proper meta content in the header.
 Look at [how to add a Like button](https://developers.facebook.com/docs/plugins/like-button) using fb:like.
 There are a lot of 'like' button plugins but this plugin only focuses on solid and accurate Open Graph meta data.